robotsinside/laravel-deletable/README.md

 +-----------+--------------+---------------+----------------------------------------------
 | DELETE    | posts/{post} | posts.destroy | App\Http\Controllers\PostController@destroy
 ```

+If your route has more than one binding, such as `authors/{author}/posts/{post}`, you'll need to create your own form request, which extends `DeletableRequest` and define a `getRouteModel` method which returns the models' route binding.

 Below is an example for routes with more than one route binding.
 This is all that is required for validation to kick in.